carrot2803/Mobile-Fruit-UI/Readme.md

 # Mobile Fruit UI

-This is a simple, mobile weather ui built using TypeScript and React Native.
+This is a simple, mobile fruitshop ui built using TypeScript and React Native.

 ## App Availability